Kim Seung-gyu: Al-Shabab

-Kim joined Saudi Pro League club Al-Shabab on 6 July 2022.
-He kept the third highest number of clean sheets with 11 clean sheets in the 2022–23 Saudi Pro League.
-He kept clean sheets in all four matches until the quarter-finals of the 2023 Arab Club Champions Cup, but conceded three goals in a semi-final defeat against Al-Hilal.
+On 6 July 2022, Kim transferred to Saudi Pro League club Al-Shabab.
+He kept the third highest number of clean sheets with 11 at the 2022–23 Saudi Pro League.
+He kept clean sheets in all four matches until the quarter-finals of the 2023 Arab Club Champions Cup, but conceded three goals in the 3–1 semi-final defeat to Al-Hilal.